Transition pathways connecting crystals and quasicrystals: Models and Results

-It is important to note that some of the coefficients $\kappa_j$ might be irrational numbers.
-A quasiperiodic function $\phi(\br)$ can be expanded as,

-Since some reciprocal lattice vectors cannot be represented as linear combinations of $\mathbf{e}_i^*$ with integer coefficients, proper rational numbers $L$ are chosen such that $L\kappa_j$ of all the concerned reciprocal lattice vectors $\bk$ could be approximated as integers.
-As a result, a quasiperiodic function could be approximated by a periodic function with a period $2\pi L$,

-where the reciprocal lattice vectors $\bk$ are linear combinations of $\be_j^*$ with integer coefficients.
-Within this approximation, the computational domain becomes $[0,2\pi L)^d$ with periodic boundary conditions for $\phi(\br)$.
-For the 2D ($d=2$) 12-fold quasicrystals, we have $q=2\cos\frac{\pi}{12}$.
-For $\be_1^*=(1,0)$ and $\be_2^*=(0,1)$, the coefficients to be approximated are $1, \frac{\sqrt{3}}{2}, \frac{1}{2}, q\cos\frac{\pi}{12}, q\cos\frac{\pi}{4}, q\cos\frac{5\pi}{12}$.
-According to the simultaneous Diophantine approximation \cite{davenport1946simultaneous}, the proper values of $L$ are $30$, $82$, $112$, $306$, etc. We have tested the accuracy of varying $L$ and found that $L\geqslant 112$ gave results within the required accuracy.
-Therefore, we set $L=112$ or larger in our numerical calculations, and use the spectral methods for \cref{eqn:expand2} with $N$ points in each dimension to discretize the order parameter.
-The nonlinear terms in the Euler-Lagrange equation are treated by using the pseudospectral method \cite{zhang2008efficient}.

-Multiple solutions of the Euler--Lagrange equation $\frac{\delta {\cal F}}{\delta \phi}=0$ are obtained.
-The simplest solution is $\phi(\br)=0$, corresponding to the homogeneous state (H).
-Beside this trivial solution, a number of spatially inhomogeneous solutions, including the 6-fold crystalline state (C6) and the 12-fold quasicrystalline state (QC), have been found.
-Interestingly, a new lamellar quasicrystalline state (LQ) that is periodic in one dimension and quasiperiodic in the other dimension is identified.
-It is noted that a similar structure was reported in \cite{jiang2020growth}.
-The structures of these three ordered phases are shown in real and reciprocal spaces in \cref{fig:1}.
-It is important to note that the Hessian $D^2 {\cal F}(\phi)$ of these ordered states has different multiplicities of zero eigenvalues, corresponding to the numbers of Goldstone modes of these states \cite{goldstone1962broken, shi1999nature}.
+Multiple stable solutions of the Euler--Lagrange equation can be obtained in the LP model with different parameters $\alpha$ and $\varepsilon$.
+The initial configurations are composed of plane waves with the appropriate reciprocal wave vectors (\emph{SI Appendix}) \cite{jiang2015stability}.
+The simplest solution is $\phi(\mathbf{r})=0$, corresponding to a homogeneous state, i.e. the disordered liquid.
+Beside this trivial solution, a number of spatially inhomogeneous solutions, including the 12-fold quasicrystalline state (QC), the 6-fold crystalline state (C6), and the Lamella state have been found for different model parameters.
+Interestingly, a lamellar quasicrystalline state (LQ) is identified as a stable state for some parameters as well.
+LQ is periodic in one dimension and quasiperiodic in the other dimension, which has been obtained previously in ref. \cite{jiang2020growth} and \cite{subramanian2021exploring}.
+Furthermore, a transformed 6-fold crystalline state (T6) that is periodic with less symmetry can also be found in the phase diagram.
+The structures of these stable phases are shown in real and reciprocal spaces in Fig.~\ref{fig:1}\emph{A--E}.
+It is important to note that the Hessian $D^2 \mathcal{F}(\phi)$ of these states has different multiplicities of zero eigenvalues, corresponding to the numbers of Goldstone modes of these states \cite{goldstone1962broken,shi1999nature} (\emph{Models and Methods}).
+The phase diagram of the LP model is constructed and plotted in the $\varepsilon$-$\alpha$ plane in Fig.~\ref{fig:1}\emph{F}, showing stable regions of the QC, C6, LQ, T6, Lamella, and Liquid.
+Similar phase diagrams have been obtained by a number of researchers \cite{lifshitz1997theoretical,jiang2015stability,jiang2020growth}.
+It is noted that our current study focuses on 2D structures, and thus possible three-dimensional equilibrium phases, such as the body-centered-cubic and gyroid phases, are ignored in the phase diagram Fig.~\ref{fig:1}\emph{F}.